NVIDIA/aistore/docs/python_sdk.md

 - `skip_verify` _bool, optional_ - If True, skip SSL certificate verification.
 Defaults to False.
 - `ca_cert` _str, optional_ - Path to a CA certificate file for SSL verification.
 If not provided, the 'AIS_CLIENT_CA' environment variable will be used.
 Defaults to None.
+- `client_cert` _Union[str, Tuple[str, str], None], optional_ - Path to a client certificate PEM file
+  or a path pair (cert, key) for mTLS.
+If not provided, 'AIS_CRT' and 'AIS_CRT_KEY' environment variables will be used.
+Defaults to None.
 - `timeout` _Union[float, Tuple[float, float], None], optional_ - Request timeout in seconds; a single float
   for both connect/read timeouts (e.g., 5.0), a tuple for separate connect/read timeouts (e.g., (3.0, 10.0)),
   or None to disable timeout.